The first gender-focused small business development center in the Mid-Atlantic Region.

 WBDC works with a broad spectrum of clients from all socio-economic backgrounds, ranging from aspiring micro-entrepreneurs to owners of fast growth ventures and provides them an environment in which they can meet, organize, learn from and support each other in their entrepreneurial efforts.

-WBDC programs are funded in part by a Cooperative Agreement with the U.S. Small Business Administration, City of Philadelphia and The Wells Fargo Foundation.
+WBDC programs are funded in part by a Cooperative Agreement with the U.S. Small Business Administration and Wells Fargo.